HeHuangDortmund/AutonomousDriving2018/README.md

-# First Project for Autonomous Driving--2017.12.20
+# First Project for Autonomous Driving

 ## Content:
 This project is the first project for autonomous driving.
 It contains the following technologie:
 + python & opencv
 + deep learning
 + tensorflow + keras

 ## Goal:
 + road intersection detection
 + car localization
 + path planning